agombolay/ribose-map/README.md

 5. **Distribution**: Creates bedgraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and plots the per-nucleotide rNMP coverage for each chromosome (%) normalized to account for sequencing depth

-6. **Hotspot**: Calculates the top 1% most abundant sites of rNMP incorporation and creates sequence logos
+6. **Hotspot**: Calculates the top 1% most abundant sites of rNMP incorporation and creates sequence logos using [ggseqlogo](https://github.com/omarwagih/ggseqlogo)

 ## Required Data
 1. Single or paired-end rNMP-seq data (FASTQ file)